nfwebapi/Cpu-Editor/README.md

 # README: Change Processor Name in Windows Registry

 ## Introduction
-This README file provides instructions on how to use a `.reg` file to change the `Processor Name` value in the Windows registry to a custom string.
+This README file provides instructions on how to use a `.reg` file to set the Processor Name in the Windows registry to a custom string.

 ## Instructions